johanfortus/Weather-App/README.md

 The application was developed with web technologies, leveraging HTML for its foundational structure, Bootstrap for a mobile-responsive layout, JavaScript for adding dynamic functionalities, jQuery for simplified DOM manipulations, and Axios for efficient HTTP requests to interact with external APIs.

-For accurate weather data, this app utilizes two primary APIs: the Weatherbit API for fetching detailed weather conditions and the IPGeolocation API to determine the user's current location for location-based weather reporting.
+For accurate weather data, this app utilizes two primary APIs: the Weather API for fetching detailed weather conditions and the IPGeolocation API to determine the user's current location for location-based weather reporting.

-You can visit the website [here](https://johanfortus.github.io/Weather-App/).

 ## Built With